gxlover0625/Awesome-RAG/README.md

 </div>

 ## 🔥 News
-- **2025.06**: This repository shares the latest papers, tools, and open-source projects in the field and will be regularly updated.
+- **2025.06**: This repository shares the latest papers, tools, and open-source projects in the field and **will be regularly updated**.

+## 🌟 Introduction
+I am a researcher specializing in RAG technology at Zhejiang University.
+This curated repository has been established with the aim of sharing cutting-edge papers, innovative technologies, and notable open-source projects within this domain.

 ## Survey
 - [2312] **[Retrieval-Augmented Generation for Large Language Models: A Survey](https://arxiv.org/pdf/2312.10997)** ![Arxiv](https://img.shields.io/badge/Arxiv-Paper-red)